RomualdSandamalala2002/vscode-next-extension/README.md

 * **Next.js Route Discovery:** Automatically display all detected application routes and API endpoints within your project (supporting both the `src` and `app` directories).
 * **Project Structure Analysis:** Accurately detect and report the architectural style of your Next.js project, distinguishing between the **App Router** and **Pages Router** paradigms.
 * **Dependency Version Reporting:** Easily access and display the current versions of key dependencies, specifically **Next.js** and **React**.
+* **On-the-Fly File Navigation:** Active development to enable quick navigation and direct opening of page files from within the assistant interface.
 * **Linter Configuration Detection (Planned):** Future capability to identify and report on the configured linter setup (e.g., ESLint rules) to ensure coding standards are maintained.
-* **On-the-Fly File Navigation (In Progress):** Active development to enable quick navigation and direct opening of page files from within the assistant interface.

 ## Usage